 Featuring:

-Our program will feature outstanding, internationally recognized experts in the field, representing more than 20 institutions, who will speak on topics including infections in solid organ transplant, hematopoietic cell transplant and oncology.
+Our program features outstanding, internationally recognized experts in the field, representing more than 20 institutions, who will speak on topics including infections in solid organ transplant, hematopoietic cell transplant and oncology.
 The symposium will address COVID-19, fungal disease, respiratory viruses, CMV, HHV-6, immunotherapy, the microbiome, and antimicrobial stewardship.
 Speakers will cover controversies in the field through multiple panel discussions with audience response opportunities for an interactive two-day symposium.

 The travel stipend program is available to encourage trainees (including medical students, graduate students, residents and fellows) with interest in infectious diseases in immunocompromised patients.
 Please extend this announcement to any eligible trainees whose scope of work and/or interest relate to this area.